Understanding Headless Implementation: The Future of Web Development

 A headless solution can be visualized like this:

 Why Headless?
-Critical Benefits of Headless Implementation
+Critical Benefits of Headless Content Management System Implementation

 1. Flexibility: A headless website allows developers to choose different technologies to build the front end, such as Next.js, React, Vue, or Angular.
 This results in a highly customizable user interface tailored to your business’s specific needs.